dojo/docs/dojo/NodeList.rst

 .. contents::
     :depth: 2

-A **NodeList** is a standard Array, decorated with several very helpful functions.
+A **NodeList** is a standard Array, decorated with several very helpful functions which act on each Node in the list.

 ============
 Introduction
 ============

-`dojo.query <dojo/query>`_ returns a instance of a dojo.NodeList, though you can use them standalone.
+This Class is most comm`dojo.query <dojo/query>`_ which returns a instance of a dojo.NodeList:

 .. code-block :: javascript
+  :linenos:

   // create an instance of a NodeList var nl = dojo.query(".selectable");
-  console.log(nl.length);

-The helper functions attached to the NodeList typically return the same instance of a NodeList, allowing for chaining:
+  // however many nodes with class="selectable" that exist: console.log(nl.length);

+  // hide each element
+  nl.style("display","none");

+You can, however, create a NodeList manually.
+It ultimately is "just an Array", so you can work with it as such:

 .. code-block :: javascript
+  :linenos:

+  // create an instance of a NodeList var nl = dojo.NodeList();
+  nl.push(dojo.byId("someId"));
+  nl.push(dojo.byId("someOtherId"));

+  // hide both
+  nl.style("display", "none");

+The helper functions attached to the NodeList typically return the same instance of the NodeList, allowing for chaining:

+.. code-block :: javascript
+  :linenos:

   dojo.query("#ul > li").style({ opacity:0.5, visibility:"visible" }).onclick(function(e){
       dojo.query(e.target).style({ opacity:1 }).toggleClass("clicked");
   });